moonbeamzebra/RESTaPI/readme.md

+#RESTaPI
-Let's take a REST ... with a Pi !
+#Let's take a REST ... with a Pi !

 RESTaPI is a REST API server using PI4J library [pi4j.com] (including WiringPi library [wiringpi.com])